jwbuurlage/Bulk/docs/pages/environment_world.md

 threads on a multi-core computer.
 This environment is accessed within the program through a [bulk::environment](api/environment.html) object.
-This object is specialized for each *backend*, which is an implementation of the lower-level communication that reflect the actual environment.
-For example, to setup a environment on an MPI cluster, we would write:
+This object is specialized for each *backend*, which is an implementation of the lower-level communication that reflects the actual environment.
+For example, to setup an environment on an MPI cluster, we would write:

 ```cpp